ricardojacomini/py-sreport/README.md

 ## Description

-The `py-sreport` script is designed to generate a detailed report of SLURM account and usage details.
-It retrieves data from SLURM using various commands and formats the output for easy reading.
+The py-sreport script generates a detailed report on SLURM account and resource usage.
+It retrieves data from SLURM's accounting system using various commands and formats the output for readability.
+Acting as a wrapper for the sreport command, it provides a user-friendly interface to access scheduler database records, which are stored on disk and periodically updated by the SLURM controller.

+**Note**: This open-source script can be freely used and modified.
+We welcome your suggestions or feedback and look forward to incorporating your improvements.

 ## Installation